SurajTrs/pipzomarkets-app/README.md

 3. Server validates credentials and returns a JWT token
 4. Client stores the token in localStorage
 5. Protected routes check for valid token before rendering
+6. User can request password reset via email if forgotten
+7. User receives a reset link with a token and can set a new password

 ## API Endpoints

 - `POST /api/register` - Register a new user
 - `POST /api/login` - Login a user
 - `GET /api/user` - Get user data (protected route)
+- `POST /api/forgot-password` - Request password reset email
+- `POST /api/reset-password` - Reset password with token

 ## Technologies Used